himselfv/wakan/Docs/MainWindow.md

 # Main window
 ![images/main.png](images/main.png)

 The control panel at the top of the main window has four buttons, labeled Characters, Dictionary, Editor and Translator and Vocabulary.
-These correspond to the four [main areas](#Areas) of the program], which are described below.
+These correspond to the four [main areas](#Areas) of the program, which are described below.
 Each displays the corresponding tool in the lower part of the main window.

 ## Menus
 The [Database menu](#DatabaseMenu) provides access to the user Settings and the Dictionary Manager.
 It also provides commands for saving and undoing changes in the user database, and displaying [statistics](#Statistics).